TolikPylypchuk/Cineaste/ADR/0013-use-fluent-ui.md

 ## Context

 After studying CSS I've become much more proficient in writing UIs effectively.
-As such, I've decided not to use CSS frameworks like Bootstrap, and intead write CSS on my own.
-Unfortunately, Radzen comes with Bootstrap and offers little in terms of customizations.
+As such, I've decided not to use CSS frameworks like Bootstrap, and instead write CSS on my own.
+Unfortunately, Radzen comes with Bootstrap and offers little in terms of customization.
 Also, I've come to see that it's tailored more to line-of-business applications.

 ## Decision